Eridani78/TaHomaLocal-Doc/docs/en_US/index.md

 The lack of documentation from Somfy on the device commands makes the syntax of these operations particularly difficult to anticipate and to implement in a plugin.
 In order to best adapt to such a diversity of potential commands or data, two operating modes of the plugin have been implemented.

-Mode **Smart** Mode
+**Smart** Mode

 This first mode creates the main commands for a given equipment.
 The choice of the created commands comes from a “Components” database which is enriched as the plugin is deployed.
 For this, the TaHomaLocal plugin integrates a learning method.
 This method must allow, as far as possible, adaptation of the plugin to the different devices encountered.
 This adaptation is not automatic and may require the transmission by the user of data recorded during plugin initialization.
 During the plugin initialization phase, and if the case arises, unknown equipments will be listed in the resulting table indicating to the user that these new devices are not included in the database.
-It will then be up to the user to transmit via MP, the data files concerning devices not yet known to the plugin so that they can be taken into account and integrated into the plugin component database.
+It will then be up to the user to transmit via PM, the data files concerning devices not yet known to the plugin so that they can be taken into account and integrated into the plugin component database.

 No sensitive personal data other than component descriptions is transmitted via this link.

 **Full** Mode